brendanlong/alljoyn-packager/README.md

 Your platform and package type should be auto-detected, but this has only been tested on `x86_64` and Fedora.
 Any [`-t` supported by `fpm`](https://github.com/jordansissel/fpm/wiki) should work.

 `--platform` should be detected automatically, but has only been tested on `x86_64`.
 Set manually if necessary.

+## Install

+### Fedora

+    sudo dnf install *.rpm

+### Ubuntu

+Currently you can only install one of alljoyn-c-devel and alljoyn-devel.
+Here's how you would install everything except alljoyn-c-devel:

+    sudo dpkg -i alljoyn_*.deb alljoyn-daemon_*.deb alljoyn-devel*.deb alljoyn-c_*.deb